Using This One Word Will Make You Irresistibly Persuasive

 There are certain situations in life in which your choice of words can quite literally define your future—during a job interview or when asking for a raise, for example.
 As any writer or linguist can attest, words are powerful, and the way in which you string them together can say a lot more about you than you think.

-Do you use the word "willing" when asking questions?
-Share your verdict on this theory below and shop this book on persuasive language.
+Do you use the word willing when asking questions?
+Share your verdict on this theory below, and shop a good book on persuasive language.